-Whether you just want to keep them private as a personal reminder of how far you’ve come, or if you want to shout it from a mountain and share your story with the world (or at least enter your results into the Beachbody Challenge contest to get your free gift), prepare to get your Ph.D. in transformation photography.
+Whether you just want to keep them as a personal reminder of how far you’ve come, or if you want to shout it from a mountain and share your story with the world, prepare to get your Ph.D. in transformation photography!

 Camera, Photographer, and Location

-In terms of location, choose a well-lit area in front of a plain (not distracting) background or wall.
-The less clutter in the background, the more attention on you.
+Choose a well-lit area in front of a plain wall or door.
+The less clutter in the background, the more attention on you and your transformation.

-A swimsuit or form-fitting workout clothes works best.
+A swimsuit or form-fitting workout clothes work best.
 You should show as much of your body as you’re comfortable with, but please keep it appropriate for public consumption.

-On that note, you may feel tempted to take your transformation photos in just your undies.
-After all, they cover the same amount of skin as a swimsuit, right?
+You might be tempted to take your transformation photos in your undies; after all, they cover the same amount of skin as a swimsuit, right?
 True, but would you wear your undies out in public?
 Probably not.

 And don’t “suck it in” or “push it out” — just flex if you feel good and let us see the REAL YOU!

 Make sure to take the photos at the beginning, during, and end of your program so that when you’re done you can submit your photos to the Beachbody Challenge for a chance to win big cash prizes.

 If you’re doing a 90-day program, for example, you could take photos on Day 1, and then again every 30 days thereafter (on Days 30, 60, and 90) until you’re done.

 To qualify for the Beachbody Challenge, send single unedited photos — please don’t submit collages, altered, or Photoshopped photos; even adding filters is a no-no!